YagamiShadow/payloadtester_xss/README.md

 #### Pop-Under

 We create a pop-under where our javascript hook lives.
+A good introduction to what a pop-under is and the main development concepts behind it can be found at this [youtube video](https://www.youtube.com/watch?v=8UqHCrGdxOM).

 Following payload works on the listed browsers if you allow popups for the side: